-- neuropathic or mixed nociceptive-neuropathic cancer pain not responding to an NSAID + morphine + adjuvant analgesics, e.g. an antidepressant ± an antiepileptic - neurotoxicity with morphine at any dose (e.g. myoclonus, allodynia, hyperalgesia) which does not respond to a reduction in morphine dose - the strong opioid of choice, instead of morphine - end-stage renal failure.
+- neuropathic or mixed nociceptive-neuropathic cancer pain not responding to an NSAID + morphine + adjuvant analgesics, e.g. an antidepressant ± an antiepileptic - neurotoxicity with morphine at any dose (e.g. myoclonus, allodynia, hyperalgesia) which does not respond to a reduction in morphine dose and switching to another (easier to use) opioid is not possible - the strong opioid of choice, instead of morphine - end-stage renal failure.